skai111/db48x/doc/calc-help/menus.md

 * [Solve](#SolverMenu): Numerical solver

-## VariablesMenu (VARS)
+## VariablesMenu

-The variables menu displays the variables in the current directory.
-It is a three row menu, where for each variable:
+The variables menu, accessed using the _VAR_ key, displays the variables in the current directory.
+It shows three rows for each variable:

 * The primary function [evaluates the variable](#VariablesMenuExecute)
 * The first shifted function [recalls the variable](#VariablesMenuRecall)